TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-localization.md

 	LocalizationManager.Manager.ResourceManager = ScheduleViewResources.ResourceManager

 >
                 If you rely on culture settings to load the right resources automatically, you have to write some code inside your application's project file.
-For example, if you have to support English and Dutch languages, you can store the localized strings in __Resources.resx__ and __Resources.nl.resx __files.
-For the __Resources.resx__ file you can set __ResXFileCodeGenerator__ to __Internal __or __Public __and for others - to __No code generation__.
-Then, open the project file in a text-mode and insert the code below into the __<PropertyGroup>__ section.
+For example, if you have to support English and Dutch languages, you can store the localized strings in <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Resources.resx</legacyBold> and <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Resources.nl.resx </legacyBold>files.
+For the <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Resources.resx</legacyBold> file you can set <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">ResXFileCodeGenerator</legacyBold> to <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Internal </legacyBold>or <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Public </legacyBold>and for others - to <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">No code generation</legacyBold>.
+Then, open the project file in a text-mode and insert the code below into the <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">&lt;PropertyGroup&gt;</legacyBold> section.
 In this way you notify the framework about the supported cultures.

-<SupportedCultures>en;nl</SupportedCultures>
+              >
+                &lt;SupportedCultures&gt;en;nl&lt;/SupportedCultures&gt;

 Here is how the localized __RadScheduleView__ looks like: